RaduBratan/TypeScript-RayTracing-Algorithm/README.md

 2. After the node modules have been downloaded, write ```npm start``` to generate all the dist files and create a localhost server.

 ## Research and Presentation
-See the papers I submitted to the jury and the PowerPoint presentation I created to demonstrate my project to an audience by accessing the files in the "papers" folder.
+See the papers I submitted to the jury and the PowerPoint I created to present my project to an audience by accessing the files in the "papers" folder.